 To lower or raise the volume for an app individually on Windows 10, use these steps:

 Click on Sound.

 Under “Other sound options,” click the “App volume and device preferences” option.

 Once you completed the steps, the app will use the same sound level in relationship to the master volume.

-It’s worth noting that within the App volume and device preference page, you can also change input and output source for your system and apps individually, and you can always press the Reset button to return to the default settings.
+It is worth noting that you can also change input and output source for your system and apps individually within the App volume and device preference page, and you can always press the Reset button to return to the default settings.

 Alternatively, you can also right-click the speaker icon from the notification area and use the “Volume Mixer” to perform the same task.
 However, the Settings app is the recommended method since the Control Panel will fade completely from Windows 10.